In the 1940s, the Jeep Wrangler, a four-wheel-drive vehicle, made its debut.

 The cost of such a fantastic car is high, as you might expect.
 Between $20,000 up to$ 45,000 is typically the price range in which 2018 models may be located and bought.

-According to how well the owner maintained the vehicle, both new and old Jeep Wrangler models typically had a lifespan of 100,000 to 400,000 miles.
+According to how well the owner maintained the vehicle, both new and old models typically had a lifespan of 100,000 to 400,000 miles.

-Also, owners must maintain their Jeep Wrangler regularly to last longer and deliver high-quality performance.
+Keep in mind that as an owner you must maintain your Jeep Wrangler regularly to last longer and deliver high-quality performance.

 I hope you make these tips a habit in your life.
 You will gradually notice an excellent change in your jeep but, most importantly, make it last longer.